riha/BtsMsiTask/index.md

 ## Getting started

 Follow these three simple steps to get started and generate your first MSI.
+If using Team Foundation Build Services you'll find a specific walkthrough [here](http://richardhallgren.com/build-and-generate-msi-for-biztalk-server-using-team-foundation-build-services/).

 ### 1. Download and install ###